Last Updated on September 22, 2024 by Maged kamel

 The expression of Imin using Mohr’s circle.

 From the next slide in Mohr’s Circle of Inertia part-2, the value of I minimum or Imin or Iv can be estimated as equal to shift which is (Ix+Iy)/2 minus the radius value.
-Checking the tan 2θp expression we can draw an angle and get the radius value in terms of Ixy, Ix, and Iy and deduct the value of (Ix+Iy)/2.

 The expression of pole point.

-The pole point in Mohr’s circle of inertia is the point from which you can get direction, and the center of the circle is the pole point.
-When we join to point x will give the X-axis.
+The pole point in Mohr’s circle of inertia is the point from which you can get direction, and the circle’s center is the pole point.
+When we join to point x, it will give the X-axis.Â

-While joining with point y you can get the Y direction similarly a line from the center of the circle to point Z will give the principal maximum direction or the U direction.
+While joining with point y, you can get the Y direction.
+Similarly, a line from the center of the circle to point Z will give the principal maximum direction or the U direction.

 The pole point in Mohr’s circle for the normal view.

-From the last slide, we can get the pole of the normal view as point Z’ joining to the mirror point of x, which will give the U direction in the normal view, and joining to the mirror of point y will give the V direction.
+From the last slide, we can get the pole of the standard view as point Z’ joining to the mirror point of x, which will give the U direction in the normal view, and joining to the mirror of point y will give the V direction.

-Thanks a lot and peace be upon you all.
+Thanks a lot, and peace be upon you all.